estheradwets/PicoCTF-Scavenger-Hunt-Walkthrough/README.md

 ## Getting Down To Business
 When you click on the link provided, it leads you to a plain simple and boring website.
-To figure out where to start, you right click on the page to be able to view the page source.
+To figure out where to start, you right click on the page to be able to view the page source code.

-## The Page Source
+## The Page Source Code
 <!doctype html>
 <html>
   <head>